-The manner of death is classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
+The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 The Coroner's Office is not responsible for determining if a homicide was justified or not and classifies those deaths as "Homicides" in these statistics.
 In addition, a death is classified as a "Homicide" regardless of the length of time between an incident causing injuries that results in death which can be attributed to those injuries.
 South Carolina Code of Laws section 16-3-5 states "A person who causes bodily injury which results in the death of the victim is not criminally responsible for the victim's death and must not be prosecuted for a homicide offense if at least three years intervene between the injury and the death of the victim."
-This three-year window does not apply to the classification of "manner of death" as long as the death can be attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
+This three-year window does not apply to the classification of manner of death as long as the death is attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.

 Vehicular collisions, occurring in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics under the manner - Accident.
-In 2018, there were 50 deaths classified with a manner of "Homicide" in Charleston County.
-Thirty-nine (39) were due to firearm wounds.
-Of the eleven remaining deaths, eight were caused by blunt force trauma, and three deaths were due to sharp force trauma.
+In 2019, there were 57 deaths classified as "Homicide" in Charleston County.
+Fifty-three (53) due to firearm injuries.
+Of the four remaining deaths, three due to blunt force trauma, and one death was due to asphyxia.

-Charleston County Coroner's Office - 2018 Annual Report A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 43.
+Charleston County Coroner's Office - 2019 Annual Report A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 46.

-2018 "SUICIDE" STATISTICS Suicide is death caused by intentional, self-inflicted injuries.
-In Charleston County during 2018, there were 73 deaths by suicide.
-The most prevalent method of suicide in 2018 was via firearm wound totaling 40.
-There were fourteen (14) hangings; six (6) overdoses; one death from jumping from the Ravenel Bridge; one death from jumping from the Wando Bridge and eleven (11) other various causes.
+2019 "SUICIDE" STATISTICS Suicide is death caused by intentional, self-inflicted injuries.
+In Charleston County during 2019, there were 68 deaths by suicide.
+The most prevalent method of suicide in 2019 was via firearm wound totaling 37.
+There were fourteen (14) hangings; seven (7) overdoses; three deaths from jumping from the Ravenel Bridge; two motor vehicle crashes and five (5) other various causes.

-A ten-year review of the number of suicides in Charleston County shows an average of 55 per year.
+A ten-year review of the number of suicides in Charleston County shows an average of 57 per year.

-2018 "ACCIDENT" STATISTICS Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
-This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2018 there were 264 deaths certified as "Accident".
-The causes include: 117 overdoses; 72 traffic collisions; 55 falls; 5 drownings; 5 boating accidents; 10 other accidents.
+2019 "ACCIDENT" STATISTICS Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
+This category includes most motor vehicle collisions, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2019 there were 282 deaths certified as "Accident".
+The causes include: 115 overdoses; 85 traffic collisions; 48 falls; 11 drowning; 10 foreign body asphyxia (food/emesis); 4 infant overlay/positional asphyxia, 5 fire or burns and 4 other accidents.